FirstmailDev/fmd_backend/README.md

 ## Fixme

-- sending to same gmail controlled domain requires include:firstmail.dev instead of a:fistmail.dev to pass SPF.
-Failure seem to be when firstmail.one destination gets forwarded to my alias from a gmail server. include:_spf.google.com in firstmail.dev SPF record seems to be the reason it work with include:firstmail.dev.
+- dmarc requires an email making it complicated to handle multiple users for same domain
+- include:_spf.google.com required when destination is a gmail alias
 - mail-tester.com expects rDNS for IP to point to firstmail.dev
 - mail-tester.com expects <html> tag

 ## Future

+- Send from *@domain
 - Swoosh adapter
 - Async sending
 - Multi result